 October 15 is the UN International Day of Rural Women, a time to honour the invaluable contribution of rural women to our society.

 The empowerment of rural women and girls is essential to building a prosperous, equitable and peaceful future for all on a healthy planet.

 UN Secretary-General, António Guterres

 Do you have a story to tell?
-Find your voice with JCU Arts or Social Sciences.
+Find your voice with JCU Arts and Social Sciences.